 Real Patient-Based Ultrasound Findings

 Most importantly, how does SonoSim LiveScan help train learners to integrate real patient ultrasound cases and findings into medical decision-making?
 Let us walk you through a typical scenario.

 A medical student enters her institution’s simulation center and sits down in front of a computer with the SonoSim® Probe, a mock ultrasound transducer, plugged into the USB drive.
 A live volunteer playing the role of a patient (i.e., standardized patient) lies supine on a bed next to the computer.
 The student reads the patient case history provided on the laptop screen:

 As the standardized patient enacts the case history, the student starts to scan the patient by placing the probe on the abdomen of the volunteer pre-applied SonoSim® Tags in discrete scanning locations.
 In this way, the student scans the volunteer’s right upper quadrant, mid-abdomen, and other indicated ultrasound imaging windows.

 When the mock ultrasound probe is placed on one of the tags, a dynamic ultrasound data set appears on the laptop screen.
-Due to motion-sensing technology, the on-screen image continuously changes based upon the student’s movement of the ultrasound probe.
+Due to motion-sensing technology, the on-screen image continuously changes based on the student’s movement of the ultrasound probe.

 Want to know how leading ultrasound educators are integrating SonoSim LiveScan into their residency programs?
-Read our case studies with the Department of Emergency Medicine at the University Manitoba and Internal Medicine Residency Program at Abbott Northwestern Hospital.
+Read our case studies with the Department of Emergency Medicine at the University of Manitoba and the Internal Medicine Residency Program at Abbott Northwestern Hospital.